god-lithuania-devops-bootcamp/Prometheus-Grafana/README.md

 ```

 ## Bootstrap a 3-Node Kubernetes Cluster using Vagrant VM Environment
-_TODO: Add instructions for setting up a 3-node Kubernetes cluster using the kubeadm way in a Vagrant VM environment.
+_TODO_: Add instructions for setting up a 3-node Kubernetes cluster using the kubeadm way in a Vagrant VM environment.

 ## Configure Local kubectl to Access Remote Kubernetes Cluster
 For a detailed guide on how to configure your local kubectl to access a remote Kubernetes cluster, refer to the following article on DEV Community: